Step One: Please choose service type and enter the location info.

 Upgradability - Even though there are lots of other superfast network protocols, most must use Fiber optics and thus their prices are much higher than that of Ethernet.
 Nevertheless, since Ethernet is based upon less expensive technologies installing Ethernet should make any future upgrade for your business a quicker network less complicated and less costly later on.

 The simplicity of installation - Ethernet is a lot easier and less expensive to configure compared to other network protocols.
 It offers efficient ways to get connected across Mac, Linux, UNIX workstations, IBM mainframe and many different kinds of computer systems.

-Course Of Service - Another benefit of Ethernet as a transport system is its support of course of service (CoS) that enables up to eight classes of service to be specified.
-This feature makes Ethernet as a WAN technology very appealing because the Ethernet WAN can be viewed as an expansion of the campus LAN
+Course Of Service - Another benefit of Ethernet as a transport system is its support of the course of service (CoS) that enables up to eight classes of service to be specified.
+This feature makes Ethernet as a WAN technology very appealing because the Ethernet WAN is viewed as an expansion of the campus LAN

-Use our carrier quote form to see how Ethernet can reduce your costs.
+Use our provider instant quote form to see how Ethernet can reduce your costs.

 Benefits Of Giga Ethernet for Businesses

 Ethernet is the most popularly used Local Area Network (LAN) technology today.
 An Ethernet is primarily implemented using a twisted-pair copper Ethernet cable, Usually Category 5 or CAT 5 cable comprising four twisted wire pairs.
 The most common implementation of Ethernet is for data transmissions speeds of 10 Mbps (Megabits Per Second).
 Fast Ethernet typically used to implement the backbone of a LAN provides 100Mbps of data transmission speed.